InspiringLifeDesign/InspiringLifeDesign.github.io/_posts/2018/2018-03-12-freedom-plan-part-2.markdown

 My personal view is that it's best to spread your savings across different product types.
 For example, in the UK it's a great idea to invest in a stocks and shares ISA because this allows **tax free** withdrawals when the time comes.
 Of course I'm no expert and am by no means qualified to offer advice for investing.
 You should always make decisions based on your personal circumstances, do your own research, and if in doubt seek assistance from an independent qualified financial advisor.

 ##### How long will it take to build up the amount needed?
 This all depends on how much of your monthly income you currently save (ie your savings rate).
-Mr Money Mustache wrote [a great post on this](http://www.mrmoneymustache.com/2012/01/13/the-shockingly-simple-math-behind-early-retirement/){:target="_blank" rel="nofollow"} (check out the table showing how many years to retirement for different savings rates).
+Mr Money Mustache wrote [a great post on this](http://www.mrmoneymustache.com/2012/01/13/the-shockingly-simple-math-behind-early-retirement/){:target="_blank"} (check out the table showing how many years to retirement for different savings rates).
 The numbers are fascinating.
 If you are able to consistently save and invest 50% of your income you would be financially independent in 17 years.
 However, if you can increase this to 60% it's just 12.5 years.
 Push yourself to an extreme saving rate such as 75% and you're looking at being free in **7 years**!

 This is all well and good, but for most of us our savings rate is nowhere near these amounts.
 If you're saving *at all* it may just be a small percentage into a company pension scheme, or putting aside what you can on the odd occasion.
 Even if you are saving 50% and up, it's still a long road to travel to hit the sweet financial freedom number.